-The arguments from the two lawyers took five days, and the jury only one day to find Colin Ross guilty of murder.
+The arguments from the two lawyers took five days, and the jury only one day to find Colin Ross guilty.

 He was sentenced to death, then still a legal punishment in Victoria.
 Ross was taken away in shock, while his lawyers turned their attention to an appeal.

-The appeal could not be based on a re-evaluation of the evidence already presented, but Ross' lawyers were able to find a remarkable amount of new evidence to support their client’s innocence.
+The appeal could not be based on a re-evaluation of the evidence already presented, but Ross' lawyers were able to find a remarkable amount of new evidence to support their client.

-This included witnesses who could corroborate Ross' movements on the night of December 30, as well as testimony that debunked the crucial evidence of Matthews and Maddox; witnesses who stated they were in Ross' saloon all night and did not see a young girl.
+This included witnesses who could corroborate Ross' movements on the night of December 30, as well as testimony that debunked the crucial evidence of Matthews and Maddox.
+New defence witnesses who stated they were in Ross' saloon all night and did not see a young girl.

 Perhaps most stunning was the statement of Joseph Graham, a middle-aged taxi driver who had been walking up Little Collins Street on December 30, between 3.15 and 3.30pm.

-As he was walking past the Adam and Eve Hotel, Graham said he heard several high-pitched screams, like those of a young girl, which were quickly muffled.
+As he walked past the Adam and Eve Hotel, Graham said he heard several high-pitched screams, like those of a young girl, which were quickly muffled.

 The alleyway that ran alongside the Adam and Eve was lined with cheap rooms, many of them vacant, that could have supplied cover to a murderer.
 Ross was serving drinks in front of many witnesses at the time the screams were heard.